thellimist/TIL/README.md

 Books are like TV shows.
 If it's boring stop readng a pick another book

 ### Day 31: 25/02/2017
-Nothing worth writing here

 ### Day 30: 24/02/2017
 Average male height in Asia: 162cm
 Average female height in Asia: 152cm
 Average male height in Europe: 177cm
 Average female height in Europe: 163cm

 ### Day 29: 23/02/2017
-Never is no sound in space.
+There is no sound in space.

 ## Month 1
 ### Day 28: 22/02/2017 - Week 4